 While most conditions causing death reported falling numbers during 2005-2016, an increasing trend was noted for diabetes with a 10% increased mortality rate posing a serious concern for the country.
 Within this study period, diabetes also caused high disability rates, with a 34.1% increase in years lived with disability (YLDs) for 2005-2016.

 Type 2 diabetes throughout Sub-Saharan Africa

 Type 2 diabetes, a disorder of a person’s metabolism, is primarily characterized by high blood glucose which is caused by insulin resistance or lack of insulin.
 For the year 2013, the overall prevalence rate for type 2 diabetes in Africa was reported at 4.9%.
-The corresponding rates for individual countries are shown in Figure 2.

 The highest type 2 diabetes prevalence rates were reported in South Africa (9.30%) and Tanzania (9.00%), with Nigeria, DRC, Uganda, Ethiopia and Kenya showing values that range from 3.10%-4.30%.

 This article was excerpted from the author’s full “The contribution of type 2 diabetes to the disease burden in South Africa” report.
 The paper analyzes the incidence and prevalence of type2 diabetes, the disease burden in South Africa, trends in risk factors causing death and disability, health care spend and the type 2 diabetes clinical trials scenario in the region, via Cortellis Clinical Trials Intelligence from Clarivate Analytics.
 The full paper is available here.